ejvaughan/FilterDialog/README.md

     // Display the dialog
     [self.dialog.window makeKeyAndOrderFront:nil];

 When the user select's a cell (either by pressing the enter key or clicking on a cell), an action message will be sent to the dialog's target.
 The action message is specified in the `selectionCommittedAction` property.
-To get the selected object, use the -selectedObjects property of the array controller that was initially supplied to the dialog.
+To get the selected object, use the `selectedObjects` property of the array controller that was initially supplied to the dialog.
 For example:

     // When the dialog is created
     self.dialog.target = self;